Do You Believe in Miracles?

 On the other hand, the quality of the patient’s life near the time of death can be adversely affected when individuals are steadfast in their hope for miraculous healing to the extent that they reject care that will ease the patient’s demise.
 Consequently, there needs to be a mutual understanding between the medical team and the patient and their family, where the spiritual beliefs of the patient/family are respected, and the medical condition is meaningfully and sensitively communicated to them.

-In recent years, physicians have been encouraged to recognize the importance of and understand their patient’s faith.
+In recent years, physicians have been encouraged to understand and recognize the importance of their patients' faith.
 This has resulted in more attention being paid by medical professionals in supporting patients’ and families’ spiritual and religious needs.
 More specifically, medical professionals:

 - are having conversations with the patients and families regarding their religious concerns.